theforeman/theforeman.org/gsoc.md

 * *Contacts*:
 * *Mentor(s)*: Joseph Magen, Ohad Levy
 * *Notes*: We want to offer a way for new users to Foreman to have a low-barrier entry way to start playing with Foreman and spin up some VMs in several compute resources such as Rackspace, EC2 and Google Compute Engine.
 This would be a non-full featured version of Foreman to encourage users to install a full featured Foreman version.

+### Post-installation import

+* *Status:* Not started
+* *Summart of idea*: After running foreman-installation, all resources should be imported into Foreman to continiously manage the host
+* *Knowledge prerequisite*: Ruby, Puppet
+* *Skill level*: Medium
+* *Contacts*: Ewoud Kohl van Wijngaarden
+* *Mentor(s)*:
+* *Notes*: The installer is a wrapper around a set of puppet modules combined with answers, which are just puppet parameters.
+Foreman manages Puppet modules and their parameters.
+If those modules were imported into an environment, all answers converted to a parameter and applied to a host or hostgroup the user could easily change the configuration afterward with all the benefits Foreman already provides.
+Working title for this is answers2enc.

+  An optional expansion would be the other way around.
+Foreman can contain an environment with puppet modules and parameters.
+This could be extracted into an installer to deploy a new host or maybe a Docker image.
+Working title for this is enc2answers.